Everyone can help track the Asian hornet invasion. Here’s a list of things you can do to get involved:

 Beekeepers noticed the same hornets returned to the same beehive every day for a period of four weeks.
 Also, hornets were observed hunting on to the same ivy bush for three weeks.
 So hornets are quite faithful to the places they know where they search for food.
 Good to know if you want to observe them better and try to take pictures.

-Clue 7: Mobilize your neighbors and look for hornets together
+Clue 6: Inform your neighbours, beekeepers and look for hornets together

 Tracking an Asian hornet’s nest requires a solid plan of action.
-Group searches have a greater chance of success.
 Nests can be in trees, surprisingly close, but well hidden.
 An extra pair of eyes can make all the difference.
-In private places (gardens, private forests) it is often difficult to search for a nest because the place cannot be accessed enough.
-Sometimes residents know that there are big wasps in the garden shed, but they do not think or know about Asian hornets.
+Sometimes residents know that there are 'big wasps' in the garden shed, but they do not think or know about Asian hornets.
 Informing and working together are key.
 The more eyes are on the lookout, the faster a nest is found!
+Therefore, revisit locations with observations earlier in the season, organize nest searches in groups of 3 or more people, inform people at strategic places such as beekeepers, the local firefighter,...